mm-adt/mm-adt.github.io/model.md

 ### PROJECT CREATION

 Any user can propose a project to the mm-ADT public mailing list.
-The act of propsing a project makes the user a contributor.
+The act of proposing a project makes the user a contributor.
 The contributor's proposal is submitted via a [DISCUSS] posting.
 A discussion can go on for an indefinite amount of time.
-When the contributor has worked out their argument, a [VOTE] can be proposed.
+When the contributor has worked out their argument, a [VOTE] is proposed.
 Voting is done on a -1,0,+1 scale over a 1 week window.
 The votes are tallied and the result can be positive (approved), zero (delayed), and negative (denied).
+All partners vote on a proposed project.

 If the final [VOTE] is positive, then a private repository is created for the contributor's project.
 At this point, the contributor is a creator (and thus, an mm-ADT partner).
 A project is maintained in a private repository until its debut release.
-The first release requires a [VOTE] from all mm-ADT partners.
-However, all subsequent releases are voted on by the project creators.
+The first release requires a [VOTE] from all mm-ADT partners, where all subsequent releases are voted by the project creators.

 ### PROJECT DELIVERABLES
-Every release, the project creators must turn in the following items:
+The project creators must turn in the following items at every release:

 * A summary of their changes.
 * A license price.